vladospupuos2/SD/README.md

 ###### ENG:

->The program was written by Vladospupuos!
+>The program was written by Vladospupuos and NekoDar!
 >We am not responsible for using the program to the detriment of other projects!
 >The program is for informational purposes only!
 >Space Station 14 is a remake of SS13, which runs on its own Robust Toolbox engine,